cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     - Windows: Windows 2019 AMI type.

 > [!NOTE]
-> When not using a user with an AWS identity and IAM permissions.
-It is expected that the credentials validation from CloudBees CI UI fails.
+> If your user credentials do not include an AWS identity and IAM permissions, the credentials validation from the CloudBees CI UI will fail.

 ![Architecture](img/at-scale.architect.drawio.svg)